Digital-Working-Group/voice-standardize/pydub/README.md

 ## Usage Example

-The `run_standardize.py` script can be run using the format below, automatically ajusting to a sampling rate of 16KHz, .WAV file, and pcm_s16le encoding.
+The `run_standardize.py` script can be run using the format below, automatically adjusting to a sampling rate of 16KHz, .WAV file, and pcm_s16le encoding.
 It also includes converting stereo audio files to mono.

 ```python
 from pydub_standardize import standardize